digipres/workbench/src/formats/profiles.md

 A number of institutions have already made suitable file extension collection profiles available, so you can use those to explore this idea.
 Note that this analysis discards any extensions that appear to be just numbers or contain spaces, but anything else is OK.
 If you want to look at the source CSV files, you can find them [here](https://github.com/digipres/workbench/tree/main/src/data/collection-profiles).

+<div class="warning">Unlike more formal format registries, collection profiles reflect the endlessly inventive chaos of real people doing real things in the real world.
+These file extensions cannot be trusted, but <a href="https://www.reddit.com/r/calvinandhobbes/comments/rmfnsc/theres_treasure_everywhere/">there's treasure everywhere.</a></div>

 ```js
 import { load_extension_data } from "./registries.js";